Nested resources

 with some of the other actions in this chapter, this story doesn’t differ from

-project to ticket for your variables and flash[:notice]
+project to ticket for your variables and flash[:notice].
+It’s good to

 have the reinforcement of the techniques previously used: practice makes